huw-morris-lab/PD-PCA-progression-GWAS/README.md

 # PD-PCA-progression-GWAS

-Code and summary statistics for the PCA progression GWAS in PD written by Manuela Tan.
+Code for the PCA progression GWAS in PD written by Manuela Tan.
 Paper titled "Genome-wide association studies of cognitive and motor progression in Parkinson's disease".

 Movement Disorders: https://doi.org/10.1002/mds.28342